 In June 2016, FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which replaces the incurred loss methodology with an expected loss methodology that is referred to as the current expected credit loss ("CECL") methodology.
 The CECL model utilizes a lifetime expected credit loss measurement objective for the recognition of credit losses for loans and other receivables at the time the financial asset is originated or acquired.
 The expected credit losses are adjusted each period for changes in expected lifetime credit losses.
 This model replaces the multiple existing impairment models previously used under U.S. generally accepted accounting principles, which generally require that a loss be incurred before it is recognized.
 The new standard also applies to financial assets arising from revenue transactions such as contract assets and accounts receivables.
 For public business entities that meet the definition of an SEC filer, excluding entities eligible to be SRCs as defined by the SEC, ASU No. 2016-13 is effective for fiscal years beginning after December 15, 2019.
-All other entities, ASU No. 2016-13 is effective for fiscal years beginning after December 15, 2019.
-All other entities, ASU No. 2016-13 is effective or fiscal years beginning after December 15, 2019.
-All other entities, ASU No. 2016-13 is effective for fiscal years beginning after December 15, 2019.
-All other entities, ASU No. 2016-13 is effective for fiscal years beginning after December 15, 2019.
-All other entities, ASU No. 2016-13 is effective for fiscal years beginning after December 15, 2019.
-All other entities, ASU No. 2016-13 is effective for fiscal years beginning after December 15, 2019.
-All other entities, ASU No. 2016-13 is effective for fiscal years beginning after December 15, 2019.
-All other entities, ASU No. 2016-13 is effective for fiscal years beginning after December 15, 2019.
-All other entities, ASU No. 2016-13 is effective for fiscal years beginning after
+All other entities, ASU No. 2016-13 is effective for fiscal years beginning after December 15, 2022.
+The Company has evaluated the effects of the adoption of ASU No. 2016-13, and it did not have a material impact on its consolidated financial statements.